Sunayani Devi (1875 – 1962): An Overview

 Sunayani Devi - Lady with a Parrot

 Partha Mitter describes her unique method.
-“Sunayani first drew a red or black outline with brush on paper, which was then filled in with watercolours prepared by herself and applied with a thin paintbrush.
+“Sunayani first drew a red or black outline with a brush on paper, which was then filled in with watercolours prepared by herself and applied with a thin paintbrush.
 She then dipped the sheet into a circular drum of water allowing the colours to be absorbed by the paper.
-The wash was used as a continuous process through which the form emerged without taking recourse to drawing.
+The wash was used as a continuous process through which the form emerged without taking recourse to draw.
 She firmed up the outline with the brush once the hazy shapes started emerging out of the washes, the washes themselves investing her works with a delicate hue.”
 (P. Mitter, The Triumph of Modernism, India’s Artists and the Avant-garde, 1922-1947, New Delhi, 2007, p.
 40)

 “Her naïve work was singled out as a continuation of the ‘simple’ art of the Indian village, a contemporary expression of authentic India.
 The modernist discourse of primitive simplicity and the nationalist discourse of cultural authenticity come together in the image of Sunayani Devi as a nationalist artist.”
 (P. Mitter, New Delhi, 2007, p.
 43)